 |SHARK ROCKET TRUE PET HV320UKT VACUUM CLEANER||

-Our choice as the best all round handheld vacuum cleaner
+Our choice as the all round best handheld vacuum cleaner for pet hair

 |VAX TBT3V1B2 BLADE VACUUM||

-If you need a cordless vacuum, this is the one to go for
+If you need a cordless vacuum, this is our pick as the best cordless vacuum cleaner for pet hair

 |DYSON V6 ANIMAL||